Igitigit2/SimpleCanLib/Readme.md

 ## Credits
-The STM32 implementation was strongly inspired by the discussions and proposals on the SimplFOC forum, especially by work provided by erwin74, JorgeMaker and Owen_Williams of the SimpleFOC community (see this thread: https://community.simplefoc.com/t/can-bus-support/407/21).
+The STM32 implementation was strongly inspired by the discussions and proposals on the SimpleFOC forum, especially by work provided by erwin74, JorgeMaker and Owen_Williams of the SimpleFOC community (see this thread: https://community.simplefoc.com/t/can-bus-support/407/21).
 The code versions provided by erwin74 and Owen_Williams were the basis for this derived work which attempts to be more modular and portable.
 The ESP32 specific implementation is based on previous work by Thomas Barth, barth-dev.de, especially his definition of the ESP32 CAN controller registeres is used in SimpleCAN.